EnergyTechChargers5298/JavaZeroToHero/Lesson.md

 ### Escape Sequences

-We can use what we call **escape sequences** in our statements to make them easier to read.

 Say we wanted to write `"Hello World"` in our terminal.
 With what we've seen, `System.out.println("Hello World")` only prints `Hello World` without the quotation marks.
 However, just writing `System.out.println(""Hello World"")` will produce an error, since the statement no longer has the correct **syntax** (any messages within a `System.out.println` have to follow a certain format).
 There are other **special characters** that will produce the same effect: `'` and `/`.

-In order to fix this, we must use escape sequences in order to tell the computer to treat the special character like part of the print message...
+In order to fix this, we must use **escape sequences** in order to tell the computer to treat the special character like part of the print message...

 ```java
 System.out.println("\"Hello World\"");
 ```
 Notice how it gets written as `\"`.
-The backslash gets placed before the character you want to appear.
+The backslash gets placed before the special character you want to appear.

 It's the same way if you want to use a `\` or `'`in your terminal output as well.